Luca-Skyline/fantasy-game-2024/story/dragon_story.md

 ### Inner-game Lore

-_The Dragonscape_
+> _One-Fanged World_
+>
 _From the embers of a one-fanged world_ <br>
 _Balance disturbed, a peace forgotten_ <br>
-_From the embers of a one-fanged world_ <br>
+_From Desolation_ <br>
 _There will rise a new hope for Dragon kind_ <br>
+>
 _The strongest of us and still the weakest_ <br>
-_He will rise like a pheonix from the ash_ <br>
+_Will rise like a pheonix from the ash_ <br>
 _A thousand thousand dragons_ <br>
-_Though be mighty his roar will not_ <br>
+_With the roar of a yet a child_ <br>
+>
 _From the smoldering ash of Dragonkind_ <br>
 _The Dragonscape will be forged a new_ <br>
-_Bahumut will be his name, the Protector_ <br>
+_Bahumut, the Protector, a Foundation_ <br>
-_The foundation of a new Dragonscape he will build upon his back_ <br>
+_A new Hearth built upon Their back_ <br>
+>
 _From the embers of a one-fanged world_ <br>
 _Let a flicker of hope amongst Dragons be born_ <br>

 ## Events and Interactions

 ### Beginning (about 2 minutes)
-A young wyrmling named Yldra was sent out by his mother to gather Willow for dinner (the purple dragons are omniverous) and is on his way home.
+A young wyrmling named Yldra was sent out by their mother to gather Willow for dinner (the purple dragons are omniverous) and is on their way home.
 This is the opening scene - Yldra flying low above the **forest** biome.
-He then descends into his mother's "lair" / cave and enters.
-His mother is in there, and welcomes him home from a neaby chamber, telling him to lay out the willow trees to dry.
+They then descend into their mother's "lair" / cave and enters.

+Mother:
+> "Yldra is that you?"
+> "Thank goodness, I was starting to get worried about you.
+Lay out the willow trees to dry, will you darling?"
+>

 However, there's some unexpected guests that followed Yldra - he must not have been quite careful enough when he was out and about.

 A hunting party of two dozen adventurers, ever thirsty for dragon treasure come running through the entry passage, flooding the room and surrounding the dragons, making unintelligble jests in the human language.
 Yldra knows enough, though, to know they're not getting out of there alive.
 Knowing that she must protect her son, his mother tells him:
 > "Go, Yldra!
 Get out through the back tunnel and fly to the **tallest peak in a land of fire**.
 There's a friend there, and you'll be safe.
 I'll find you there."